 Where to Buy Vines

 Propagating grapevines can be an easy way to get new vines, but it could also mean that you are propagating diseases present in the parent vine.
 Prior to propagating your own material, please test the vines for known viruses or other diseases.
-Testing and Diagnostic services are listed at: https://wine.wsu.edu/extension/pest-management/
+Testing and Diagnostic services are listed on our Disease, Pest, and Weed Management webpage.

 Grapevine Propagation Information: